 Energy

-Energy in its various forms is an essential resource for society.
 The NES has developed measures for all energy sources and for drinking water to ensure supply even during severe shortages.
-Measures can be taken on both the supply side (e.g. by releasing compulsory stocks) and the demand side (e.g. by implementing quotas).
+Measures can be taken on both the supply side (e.g. by releasing compulsory stocks) and the demand side (e.g. by appealing to the public to save energy or implementing quotas).

 Organisation